Funding Programs

 • roadway operational improvements

-Transportation Set-Aside Funds
+Transportation Alternatives Program Funds

-Transportation Alternatives (TA) Set-Aside Program funds are used for infrastructure-related projects which provide safe routes for non-motorized transportation.
+Transportation Alternatives (TA) Program funds are used for infrastructure-related projects which provide safe routes for non-motorized transportation.

 Funds may be awarded for the following types of projects: